dfrappart/dfrappart.github.io/_posts/2024-03-29-AKS_and_Cilium_101.markdown

 We've seen quite a lot of stuff here:

-- What and why Cilium is such a hot topic with its eBPF based archiecture
+- What and why Cilium is such a hot topic with its eBPF based architecture
 - cilium in an Azure landscape

 And a few features: